epichoxha/ntapcsheep_dll_rs/README.md

 # Testing for more advance capabilities

 This will run shellcode loading code in a thread, but not as a direct process, probably issue with rundll

+## COM proxy dll

+Got it to work easier than previously though